Languages of Argentina

 Dialectal variants of the Spanish language in Argentina.
 The most prevalent dialect in Argentina is Rioplatense, whose speakers are located primarily in the basin of the Río de la Plata, including Buenos Aires Province and the capital of Argentina, with an estimated total 19 million speakers.
 The second is the "Litoraleño" which is used by people from Santa Fe Province and from Entre Ríos who total five million, and the third is Cordoba/central spoken by people from Córdoba Province and from San Luis Province totaling 3.75 million speakers, though some sources may consider Litoraleño a sub dialect of Rioplatense.

 Spanish is the language that is predominantly understood and spoken as a first or second language by nearly all of the population of Argentina.
 According to the latest estimations, the population is currently greater than 45 million.

 English is another important language in Argentina and is obligatory in primary school instruction in various provinces.
 Argentina is the only Latin American country characterized as "high aptitude" in English, being placed 15th globally in the year 2015, according to a report from the English Aptitude Index.
 In 2017, Argentina fell ten places from its best position and fell to 25th place, though it continues to be the second highest ranked Ibero-American, after Portugal.

-Guarani and Quechua are other important languages in Argentina with 200,000 speakers and 65,000 speakers respectively.
+Argentina also boasts 40 indigenous languages; the most widely spoken are Tupí-Guaraní with about 64,000 speakers, Guaycurú with about 49,000 speakers, and Quechua with about 55,000 speakers.

-Fifteen Indigenous American languages currently exist and five others (today extinct) existed in different regions.
-The vernacular Indigenous American languages (native to the Argentine territory) are spoken by very few people.
 In addition there is Lunfardo, a slang or a type of pidgin with original words from many languages, among these languages are ones from the Italian Peninsula, such as Piedmontese, Ligurian, and others like Italian, Portuguese, etc., and have been seen in the Río de la Plata area since at least 1880.
 There is also Portuñol, a pidgin of Portuguese and Spanish spoken since approximately 1960 in the areas of Argentina that border Brazil.

 Another native language is Argentine Sign Language (LSA), which is signed by deaf communities.
 It emerged in 1885.

 After the above-mentioned languages German follows (around 200,000, including a significant number of the Volga German dialect and of the Plautdietsch language).
 Multitude of Eurasian and immigrant languages are spoken in their respective ethnic communities throughout the country; these are predominantly namely: European: Albanian, Armenian, Asturian, Basque, Belarusian, Bulgarian, Catalan, Serbo-Croatian, Czech, Danish, Dutch, Estonian, Finnish, French, Galician, Greek, Hungarian, Irish, Latvian, Lithuanian, Macedonian, Norwegian, Occitan, Polish, Portuguese, Romani, Romanian, Russian, Slovene, Swedish, Ukrainian, Welsh, and Yiddish; Asian: Arabic, Chinese, Hebrew, Japanese, Korean, Turkish.
 Most of these languages have, with the exception of Chinese and Plautdietsch, very few speakers and are usually only spoken in family environments.